roxiness/routify/README.md

 [Starter example](https://routify-starter.now.sh/)

 ## Issues
-Everything is still in alpha, so feel free to open an issue or a pull request.
+Please feel free to open an issue or a pull request.
 All feedback is welcome.